Home education

 If your child has an Education, Health and Care (EHC) plan, the right to home educate still applies.

-Parents considering educating their child at home may wish to speak to the Surrey Elective Home Education Team.
 You can also refer to the Surrey County Council Elective Home Education Policy and Procedure (PDF) document.

-Yes!
+Yes.
 The right for a parent to home educate their child applies regardless.

 If your child already has an EHC plan in place, the provision agreed within the plan will still apply even if the child is being educated at home.

 The local authority (Surrey County Council) will still hold an Annual Review of your child's EHC plan to make sure that your child is making progress towards the outcomes set out in Section E of their EHC plan, and that the plan is still appropriate.
+Professionals providing therapy, if stipulated within the EHC plan, will be invited to contribute to the Annual Review.

 Your rights to appeal to a Special Educational Needs (SEN) Tribunal still apply.